The growing popularity of CBD oil means that more and more Australians are seeking access to medicinal cannabis for its range of therapeutic values.

 In a breakthrough study conducted by the Lambert Initiative for Cannabinoid Therapeutics, scientists have discovered that Cannabidiol (CBD) in cannabis does not impair driving, and moderate amounts of the psychoactive cannabinoid tetrahydrocannabinol (THC) produce only mild driving impairment, which may only last up to four hours.

 The lead author, Dr Thomas Arkell, states that “these findings indicate for the first time that CBD, when given without THC, does not affect a subject’s ability to drive.
 That’s great news for those using or considering treatment using CBD-based products.”

 According to FreshLeaf Analytics, at the end of 2020, there were roughly 30,000 active medicinal cannabis patients in Australia; this only captures the small number of people who have succeeded in going down the medical pathway, it doesn’t reflect the thousands of people seeking cannabis medicine on the green market.

-Given this, there must be a fair and effective road safety policy that reflects updated legislation and encompasses medicinal cannabis use.
+Given this, a fair and effective road safety policy must reflect updated legislation and encompass medicinal cannabis use.
 This evidence-based study will hopefully help guide such policies in Australia.

 What about THC?

 While the study suggests that the effects of THC may produce mild impairment up to four hours after use, it’s still illegal to get behind the wheel after consuming THC, regardless of whether it’s medicinal or recreational.

 While the study suggests that the effects of THC only last a few hours, it’s important to understand that the detection period in a roadside drug test varies depending on the amount consumed, frequency of use, and other factors that vary between individuals, such as metabolism, height and weight.